-Why is a guide necessarily?
+Why is a guide necessary?
 I've trekked/hiked/camped before - can't I guide myself?

 Who can go?

 Anyone!
-There are many trekking destinations in Nepal, both in higher and lower altitudes.
+There are many trekking destinations in Nepal, both at higher and lower altitudes.
 Alpine trekking requires acclimatization and physical fitness.
-For those who wish not to trek in higher altitude, you can enjoy lower altitude trips.
+For those who wish not to trek at higher altitudes, you can enjoy lower altitude trips.
 Trekking in Nepal is for all ages.

 How difficult is trekking?

 Each trek varies in difficulty.
-Generally high altitude trekking is difficult and it decreases in the lower altitude, though this is not always the case.
+Generally, high-altitude trekking is difficult and it decreases the lower altitude, though this is not always the case.
 Ask us for more information about trekking difficulty.

 Is previous trekking experience necessary?